 Use one ounce of unsweetened dark chocolate in place of every 3 tablespoons of carob powder that your recipe requires.
 Adjust the amounts of any other fats in the recipe to compensate for the addition of cocoa butter.

 In a pinch: Instant coffee or espresso powder

-Instant coffee and espresso powder can both be used in recipes that require carob or cocoa powder.
-Instant coffee may not provide the same deep, rich brown color that you associate with carob and cocoa powders, but it can still provide a strong flavor with a hint of bitterness.
+Instant coffee (or espresso powder) can be used in recipes that require carob or cocoa powder.
+Instant coffee may not provide the same rich brown color that you associate with carob and cocoa powders, but it can still provide a strong flavor with a hint of bitterness.